-High School Classes: To help parents/guardians monitor their child's progress and attendance, High School Progress Reports are made available to parents/guardians during the fifth week of each nine-week grading period.
-These reports reflect grades for high school and college classes taught by us full-time faculty.
-College-level class grades are available at the end of the course.
-Fall Semester college courses end in December and Spring Semester college courses end in April.
+High School Classes: To help parents/guardians monitor their child's progress and attendance, High School Progress Reports are made available on FOCUS for parents/guardians during the fifth week of each nine-week grading period.
+These reports reflect grades for high school classes only.